 One study from the International Journal of Yoga 2011, concluded that yoga helps to decrease stress, anxiety, depression, and things such as chronic pain and overall well-being in life!

-4. Reduces Anxiety and Negative Emotions
+IV.
+Reduces Anxiety and Negative Emotions:

 This mental clarity will hopefully make it easier to focus on things that can be beneficial to your well-being or your families well-being.

 Please be sure to share your experiences, and what yoga has done for your life on our blog and in the comments section!